Stacey Slater: Personality and lineage

-The character appears to be tough, stubborn, fiery and very bitchy, however, as Turner explains, this is just a front and "underneath she's very vulnerable".
-Turner has described her character as a cross between two other EastEnders characters, Janine Butcher and Kat Slater, saying: "She's very naughty, but she has her reasons for her nastiness."
+The character appears to be tough, stubborn, fiery and very "bitchy", however, as Turner explains, this is just a front and "underneath she's very vulnerable".
+Turner has described her character as a cross between two other EastEnders characters, Janine Butcher (Charlie Brooks) and Kat Slater (Jessie Wallace), saying: "She's very naughty, but she has her reasons for her nastiness."

 Over the course of the character's narrative, it was revealed that one of the reasons for Stacey's tough and malicious exterior was her troubled family life — specifically the death of her father, disappearance of her brother, and her mother's bipolar disorder.
 Addressed in a storyline that aired in December 2005, Stacey returned to live with her "disturbed" mother Jean, played by Gillian Wright, during one of her breakdowns.
 Jean, who "sank into the dark despair of her illness", was living in squalor, off her medication, starved, suicidal, and being abused and ridiculed by her neighbours.
 Stacey was forced to admit her to a mental institution for her own safety.
 The storyline won a Mental Health Media Award in September 2006.